therebelrobot/awesome-music-production/readme.md

 ## Libraries

 - [Alda] - A music programming language for musicians.
-- [aubio] - Segmentation, pitch detection, tapping the beat & producing midi streams.
+- [Aubio] - Segmentation, pitch detection, tapping the beat & producing midi streams.
 - [Band.js] - Music composer interface for the Web Audio API.
 - [Blip] - Sweet, sugary goodness for looping and sampling with the Web Audio API.
 - [Node Speaker] - Output PCM audio data to the speakers.